sguir/ppgcourse/exercise_BP.md

 * The folder has two main subfolders:

-	*  input: genotype and covariate input data and the script baypass_utils.R needed for some analysis.
+	*  input: genotype and covariate input data needed for the analysis.
 	*  scripts: scripts to execute some of the BayPass models and to perform simulations (PODs).

 2. Retrieve also the **precomputed results** (previously obtained results; for a matter of visualization or just in case we cannot compute them) and **download them in your laptop**